Skip to main content

 If you receive a start notice from HMRC but the employee’s earnings are below the relevant thresholds, you should update the employee’s payroll record to show that they have a student loan and/or postgraduate loan and then file the start notice away somewhere safe.

 Please note that if you are an online filer, HMRC will send a generic notification if you don’t report any student loan deductions for a specific employee when a deduction is expected in your payroll submission.
 The generic notification is a prompt for you to check and make the correct deductions for future pay periods.
-The prompt will be delivered to your inbox along with any other GNS messages.
+The prompt will be delivered to your inbox.
 Check your inbox regularly to ensure you can act on any prompts or sign up for email alerts.

-If your employee has any questions about student loan or postgraduate loan repayments, HMRC have produced this basic guide, which may help them or you can direct them to our student loan repayments guidance.
+If your employee has any questions about student loan or postgraduate loan repayments, you can direct them to our student loan repayments guidance.
+HMRC have also produced this basic guide.

 Other deductions